pleabargain/EnglishHelpsYourCareer/idioms.md

 </p>
 </details>

+# the yardstick to measure your accomplishments
+* He uses a very strict yard stick to measure his accomplishments.
+* Igor is an X and I'm an X-Y.
+*

+# the seven-year itch

 # A day late and a dollar short
 * (USA) If something is a day late and a dollar short, it is too little, too late.